Clean Water Act Permit Application for Maher Cattle – Evaluation of Environmental Impacts

 Background

-The Maher Cattle (Maher) feedlot operation is a maximum capacity of 13,400 cattle located on the Standing Rock Reservation near Timber Lake, South Dakota and approximately two miles north of the Cheyenne River Reservation.
+The Maher Cattle Company, LLC (Maher) is a feedlot with a maximum capacity of 13,400 cattle located on the Standing Rock Reservation near Timber Lake, South Dakota and approximately two miles north of the Cheyenne River Reservation.
 The facility was constructed in August 2019 and has been in operation since January 2020.

-On September 26, 2023, Maher submitted an application to the EPA seeking a CWA National Pollutant Discharge Elimination System (NPDES) permit to discharge from the facility.
-In response to a request from the EPA for more information, Maher submitted revised applications on February 27, 2024 and February 17, 2025.
-This discharge would comply with the EPA’s CWA concentrated animal feeding operation (CAFO) NPDES regulations at 40 C.F.R. §412.
-The EPA determined that the Maher facility is a “new source” under the NPDES regulations.
-The issuance of an NPDES permit to a new source is subject to environmental review pursuant to the National Environmental Policy Act (NEPA).
-As a result, the EPA is preparing a draft Environmental Assessment for Maher to inform the EPA’s decision on the permit.
+On September 26, 2023, Maher submitted an application to EPA seeking a CWA National Pollutant Discharge Elimination System (NPDES) permit to discharge from the facility.
+In response to a request from EPA for more information, Maher submitted revised applications on February 27, 2024, and February 17, 2025.
+This discharge would comply with EPA’s CWA concentrated animal feeding operation (CAFO) NPDES regulations at 40 C.F.R. §412.
+EPA determined that the Maher facility is a “new source” under the NPDES regulations.
+The proposed issuance of an NPDES permit to a new source is subject to environmental review pursuant to the National Environmental Policy Act (NEPA).
+As a result, EPA prepared an Environmental Assessment (EA) for Maher to inform EPA’s decision on whether to issue the permit, as described in greater detail below.

-The EPA determined that the Maher facility is a “new source” under the Clean Water Act regulations because the facility was constructed in 2019, which is after the applicable new source performance standards for such animal feeding operations went into effect in 2003.
-As a result, the new source performance standards apply to the Maher facility, and the EPA must complete an environmental review to inform the EPA’s decision on whether to issue an NPDES permit to Maher.
+EPA determined that the Maher facility is a “new source” under the Clean Water Act regulations because the facility was constructed in 2019, which is after the applicable new source performance standards for such animal feeding operations went into effect in 2003.
+As a result, the new source performance standards apply to the Maher facility, and EPA was required to complete an environmental review to inform EPA’s decision on whether to issue an NPDES permit to Maher.

 NPDES Permit